-You can also use a different iOS device to turn on Lost Mode on your missing device.
-For more information, open Find My iPhone, tap Help, then go to “Use Lost Mode.”
+You can also use the Find My iPhone app on an iOS device to locate your missing device.
+For more information, open the Find My iPhone app, tap Help, then go to “Use Lost Mode.”

 If you can’t use Lost Mode because Find My iPhone isn’t set up on your lost device, see the Apple Support article If your iPhone, iPad, or iPod touch is lost or stolen.